StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 All Alabama casino venues

-Wind Creek Wetumpka (Wetumpka, AL) — opened in 2014 on the Coosa River in central Alabama.
+Wind Creek Wetumpka (Wetumpka, AL): opened in 2014 on the Coosa River in central Alabama.
 The property includes a hotel, pool, several dining venues, and round-the-clock gaming.
-About 20 minutes from downtown Montgomery and a popular weekend destination for the Birmingham, Auburn, and Tuskegee corridors.
+It is about 20 minutes from downtown Montgomery.

-Wind Creek Montgomery (Montgomery, AL) — the chain’s newest and largest Alabama property, located off I-85 at Tullis Road.
+Wind Creek Montgomery (Montgomery, AL): the chain’s newest and largest Alabama property, located off I-85 at Tullis Road.
 Features a hotel, pool, fitness center, spa salon, retail shops, multiple dining outlets, valet parking, and 24/7 access.
-The Montgomery property has the broadest range of resort amenities of any casino in the state.

-Poarch Creek Indian Bingo Palace (Atmore, AL) — the original tribal bingo hall on the reservation, predating the modern Wind Creek casino resorts.
-Operates primarily as a Class II bingo venue and remains a community-scale destination distinct from the larger Atmore resort.
+Poarch Creek Indian Bingo Palace (Atmore, AL): the original tribal bingo hall on the reservation, predating the modern Wind Creek casino resorts.
+Operates primarily as a Class II bingo venue and remains distinct from the larger Atmore resort.

 Games Available at Alabama Casinos

-The game mix at Alabama casinos is shaped by the Class II / Class III distinction in federal Indian Gaming Regulatory Act (IGRA) law.
-The Poarch Band does not have a Class III gaming compact with the State of Alabama, so the Wind Creek properties primarily offer Class II gaming — meaning bingo and bingo-based electronic machines.
-There are no live blackjack, craps, or roulette tables anywhere in the state.
+The game mix at Alabama casinos is shaped by the Class II / Class III distinction in the federal Indian Gaming Regulatory Act (IGRA).
+The Poarch Band does not have a Class III gaming compact with Alabama, so Wind Creek properties primarily offer Class II gaming, meaning bingo and bingo-based electronic machines.
+There are no live blackjack, craps, or roulette tables listed for Alabama venues.

 What's Available · Land-Based